How to Carve a Turkey

 Notes

-1. Resting: Let your roasted turkey rest, tented with foil, for 30 minutes before carving.
+1. Resting: Once out of the oven, let your roasted turkey rest, tented with foil, for 30 minutes before carving.
+The juices should run clear.
 It’s a great time to make the gravy!

 2. Tools: Use a good, sharp carving knife and a two-pronged fork or your hand.